-- 1.5.1: In considering applications which require planning permission for the change of use, redevelopment and/or demolition of a public house and/or hospitality business, the council will consider whether: - i) the public house and/or hospitality business use is no longer economically viable; a viability report must be submitted and this must include evidence of active and appropriate marketing over a continuous period of at least 12 months and evidence that all reasonable efforts have been made to preserve the facility; the proposal would not result in the loss of a service or facility of particular value to the local community; and the proposed alternative use will not detrimentally affect the vitality of the area and the character of the street scene.
+- 1.5.1: In considering applications which require planning permission for the change of use, redevelopment and/or demolition of a public house and/or hotel and/or leisure use, the council will consider whether: - i) the public house and/or hotel and/or leisure use is no longer economically viable; a viability report must be submitted and this must include evidence of active and appropriate marketing over a continuous period of at least 12 months and evidence that all reasonable efforts have been made to preserve the facility; the proposal would not result in the loss of a service or facility of particular value to the local community; and the proposed alternative use will not detrimentally affect the vitality of the area and the character of the street scene.

-- ii) Changes of use to non-A or D class uses (see glossary) will only be acceptable where the criteria set out in part (a) of the policy above are met and there is no reasonable prospect in the medium term of re-use or refurbishment for an alternative A or D class use, demonstrated through marketing evidence. - iii) If the public house or hospitality business is on Wigan Council's Local List of Buildings of Local Architectural and Historic Interest, Wigan Council will seek retention of the building and any external features of interest, including characteristic pub features. - iv) Schemes affecting public houses should not result in a loss of cellarage or other features which might render the public house use unviable.
+- ii) Changes of use to non-A or D class uses (see glossary) will only be acceptable where the criteria set out in part (i) of the policy above are met and there is no reasonable prospect in the medium term of re-use or refurbishment for an alternative A or D class use, demonstrated through marketing evidence. - iii) If the public house and/or hotel and/or leisure use is on a local list of buildings of local architectural and/or historic interest created by the local authority, Wigan Council will seek retention of the building and any external features of interest, including characteristic pub features. - iv) Schemes affecting public houses should not result in a loss of cellarage or other features which might render the public house use unviable. - 1.5.2 Proposals which lead to the loss of hotels and leisure uses will be resisted.
+Proposals to extend or improve hotel provision will be supported.